Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

 The external drive introduces a nontrivial azimuthal phase distribution by establishing coherences in the system such that $\ev{\hat{S}^+}\neq 0$.
 This leads to a marginal distribution $P(\varphi)=(1/2\pi)\int_0^\pi d\theta\sin\theta \; Q_{\frac{1}{2},\hat{\rho}}(\theta,\varphi)$ for $\varphi$ that deviates from a uniform distribution.
 In Sec.~\ref{sec: Phase Locking}, we visualize this deviation by plotting the quantity $\delta P(\varphi)$ defined as

-Therefore, the phase-locking of individual qubits can be studied by probing the magnitude of the off-diagonal element of their reduced density matrices.
+Therefore, the phase response of individual qubits can be studied by probing the magnitude of the off-diagonal element of their reduced density matrices.

-For a general spin-$S$ system, the $Q$ function can be decomposed into a sum of expectation values of spherical tensors, which is useful in the study of phase locking in higher dimensional spin systems.
+For a general spin-$S$ system, the $Q$ function can be decomposed into a sum of expectation values of spherical tensors, which is useful in studying the phase response of higher dimensional spin systems.
 We discuss this in more detail in Appendix~\ref{appendix:spherical_tensors}.